confluentinc/mongodb-cflt-genai-quickstart/README.md

 Whether you're exploring new ways to enhance customer engagement or testing generative AI use cases in financial services, this quick start provides the perfect foundation.

+👉 Please note that this quick start builds a working AI infrastructure for you, but it's fueled by a small quantity of fake data, so the results won't be at the level that you're accustomed to with AI chatbots like Chat-GPT.
+Read the Next Steps section at the end of this document to find out how you can tweak the architecture and improve or alter the AI results.

 ## Table of Contents

 - [GenAI Chatbot Quickstart](#genai-chatbot-quickstart)